-According to TechTarget, MFA is a security system that requires two or more methods of authentication from different categories that verify a user’s identity to log in.
-The purpose of MFA is to have a layered defense that makes it harder for an unauthorized individual to gain access to any sensitive information, like personally identifiable information (PII) and protected health information (PHI).
+Multi-factor authentication is a security system that requires two or more methods of authentication from different categories that verify a user’s identity to log in.
+One of the benefits of multi-factor authentication is having a layered defense that makes it harder for an unauthorized individual to gain access to any sensitive information, like personally identifiable information (PII) and protected health information (PHI).

 What the user knows

 The best passwords are curated with a combination of letters (uppercase and lowercase), numbers, and special characters.
 This is a great step to take to safeguard sensitive data from those who should not have access to it.
 But, this really isn’t new information.
-However, organizations must be aware of this and share this information with vendors and clients.
-A password should be unique and contain a combination of letters, numbers, and characters or obfuscates the password from the get-go so that external vendors never see their password.
+However, organizations must be aware of this and share this information with vendors and clients while also making sure that either their password does include letters, numbers, and characters or obfuscates the password from the get-go so that external vendors never see their password.

-According to a consumer account security report by TeleSign, one of the most common and dangerous security mistakes is using the same password across multiple accounts.
-It can cause a “domino effect,” which allows all accounts with the same password to be breached.

-The scariest part of this is that 73 percent of online accounts use duplicated passwords.
-That means if a bad actor can get into one account, they are able to get into other accounts under the same person.
-Protect yourself and your clients by insisting on unique passwords.
-Remember: if users are sharing credentials or using less secure means to obtain access they are effectively hacking your network.
+The scariest part of this is that 65% of online accounts use duplicated passwords.
+So, that means if a bad actor can get into one account, they are able to get into other accounts under the same person.
+Protect yourself and your data by insisting on unique passwords.
+Remember: if users are sharing credentials or using less secure means to obtain access, they are effectively hacking your network.

 What the user has

 However, more and more companies are moving away from things like a key fob and are moving to smartphones and mobile devices to confirm an identity.
 This option, which I’m sure we’re all very familiar with, offers an SMS text message, phone call, or email sent to the individual’s phone.
-The message sent contains a unique numerical sequence that will expire after a short period of time.
-Again, this is a great security protocol since it takes both the phone number and text message to authenticate an identity.
+The message sent contains a unique numerical sequence that will expire after a short period of time, usually 10 minutes.

 Who the user is